Sinead Chambers

-Sinead Chambers (born 1 February 1992) is an Irish badminton player.
-She competed for Northern Ireland at the 2010, 2014 and 2018 Commonwealth Games.
+Sinead Chambers (born 1 February 1992) is a former badminton player who competed for Northern Ireland at three Commonwealth Games and is an eight-times champion of Ireland.

+Biography

+Chambers' first Irish national senior cap arrived during the 2008 Uber Cup.
+Chambers represented Northern Ireland at the Commonwealth Games at the 2010 Games in Delhi, India, the 2014 Games in Glasgow and the 2018 Games in Gold Coast.
 She was the champion at the 2012 Irish Future Series tournament in the women's doubles event with her partner Jennie King and became the runner-up in the singles event.

+Chambers was an eight-time Irish champion at the Irish National Badminton Championships, winning the Irish women's doubles title seven times (six with Jennie King and one with Caroline Black) and the mixed doubles once with her brother Ciaran Chambers.

 Chambers graduated from the Ulster University with a first class honours in Physiotherapy and became a members of Chartered Society of Physiotherapy, Health and Care Professions Council, and Association of Chartered Physiotherapists in Sports & Exercise Medicines.
-Her brother Ciaran Chambers also a professional badminton player.